gregorybork/react_covid19_tracker/README.md

 # Covid19 World Tracker

+Uses API to show current changes in COVID-19

+## Description

-This app tracks the amount of people who were infected, recovered, and killed from Covid19.
+This is a React app that tracks the amount of people who were infected, recovered, and killed from Covid19.

+## Demo

 ![covid19_demo](https://user-images.githubusercontent.com/46305741/96385566-8ebd7d80-1149-11eb-97b7-32aa9bf17697.gif)

-# Technologies
+## Technologies

 - React
 - Chart.JS